mikeslattery/tunic/README.md

 * Validates your system meets Tunic requirements.
 * Asks all questions at beginning  (so you don't have to babysit the install).
-* Offers to convert a MBR disk to UEFI.
 * Offers full disk overwrite or dual boot arrangement.
 * If dual boot, shrink C: volume to make space for Linux.
 * Provides tools to assist with freeing up space for Linux.